 Launch your career aspirations early by taking advantage of all the opportunities available at Cottey.
 To learn more, please visit Renee Hampton, coordinator of career services and experiential learning, in the Kolderie Center, located in the Rubie Burton Academic Center, and chart your pathway to career success.

 Study Abroad Opportunities

 Do you love learning about other cultures?
 Then consider studying abroad for a semester during your third year!
 Cottey students study abroad in Africa, Asia, Europe, South America and beyond.
 Most financial aid applies to study abroad and scholarships are available.
 The key is to plan early so you can fit it into your academic program and not delay graduation.
-If you are interested in spending a semester overseas, talk with Megan Corrigan, the international education coordinator in the Kolderie Center.
+If you are interested in spending a semester overseas, talk with the international education coordinator in the Kolderie Center.